ankit-m/daiict-sen-team-13/meeting_logs/29-01-2016_proposal_and_feasibility.md

 Brief description about the meeting : First we decided the norms for the team to follow .

-1) Meeting will be announced before the 6 hours (Min) and if person cannot come to the meeting for some reason then he/she has to give the appropriate reason on the group at least 1 hour before the meeting .
+1) Meeting will be announced before the 6 hours (Min) and if person cannot come to the meeting for some reason then he/she has to provide the appropriate reason on the group at least 1 hour before the meeting .

 2) Every team member has to maintain the personal log properly plus every time one of the team member will write the meeting log on the github with guidelines.